TypingMind/plugin-firecrawl-web-page-reader/README.md

-# Firecrawl Web Page Reader
+# Read Web Page - Firecrawl API

 This plugin allows users to read and analyze a web page by scraping its content using the [Firecrawl Scrape API](https://docs.firecrawl.dev/api-reference/endpoint/scrape).